 Final Thoughts

-Outdoor Adventure with Mountain Biking and Kayaking USD 1125 invites you to balance headline attractions with slow, local moments.
+Tour of the two banks of the Douro river in Porto USD 36 invites you to balance headline attractions with slow, local moments.
 Pace your days, follow your interests, and give each neighbourhood time to breathe.

 With thoughtful planning and an open schedule, you’ll leave with a clear sense of place—and reasons to return.